georgelevine/marcopolo/README.md

  onoff
  -------------
- Function: Library to access the GPIO ports on the Raspberry Pi.
+ Function: Library to access the GPIO ports on the Rtoaspberry Pi.

  node-beacon-scanner
 ------------------